braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 ### Android

-Braze allows you to send send additional data payloads in push notifications using key-value pairs.
+braze allows you to send send additional data payloads in push notifications using key-value pairs.

-##### Data Payload
+##### Data payload

 Custom key-value pairs can be input by clicking the gear icon and specifying your key-value pairs below.